-With GitDuck you can code with people using different IDEs, like VSCode or WebStorm, IntelliJ or PyCharm.
+You can share your code in real-time and your team directly from their favourite IDE like VSCode, WebStorm, IntelliJ or PyCharm.
 Review our website for the complete list of supported IDEs.

-GitDuck is great for:
+Duckly is great for:

 🔧 Share your terminal